Nonlocal growth of quantum conditional mutual information under decoherence: Evolution of CMI under decoherence

-In addition, if \(\rho_{AC} \) is maximally mixed and suppose the quantum instrument measures \(N\) qubits in \(B\) giving equally probable outcomes, then there exist local unitaries \(Q_A, Q_C\) acting on A and C such that after the application the each qubit measures some Bell stabilizer in \(AC\). \end{proposition}
+In addition, if \(\rho_{AC} \) is maximally mixed and suppose that the pure quantum instrument measures \(N\) qubits in \(B\) giving equally probable outcomes, then there exist local unitaries \(Q_A, Q_C\) acting on A and C such that after the application the each qubit measures some Bell stabilizer in \(AC\). \end{theorem}

 Fig. \ref{fig:cmi_structure}(c) visualizes the second part of the Observation \ref{thm:structural_theorem}.
-Under the assumption that \(\rho_{AC}\propto\) identity matrix, one can perform local rotation such that \(B_1,B_2,...B_N\) are measuring some Bell stabilizers such as \(X_{A1}X_{C1}\), \(Z_{A2}Z_{C2}\), as shown in the figure.
+Under the assumption that \(\rho_{AC}\propto\) identity matrix, one can perform local rotations such that \(B_1,B_2,...B_N\) are measuring some Bell stabilizers such as \(X_{A1}X_{C1}\), \(Z_{A2}Z_{C2}\), as shown in the figure.
 This observation complete characterizes system where MIE is maximal.
 In general, the post-measurement density matrices on \(AC\) are orthogonal and thus maximally distinguishable.
 Under some additional constrains, all systems achieving maximal MIE growth are equivalent to Bell teleportation.